 How Can NRIs Avoid Double Taxation?

 This is one of the most common questions on an NRIs mind.
 For instance, if you are a green card holder and have taxable in India, you may be required to pay income tax in the USA for your global income.
 In India, you will have to pay taxes for income accrued in India.
 Thus, you could be taxed twice for the same income.
 This is known as double taxation, where you are taxed twice for the same income.
 In order to avoid this, there are several Double Taxation Avoidance Agreements (DTAA) in place.
-In the case above, you can file for a tax credit in the Unites States of America for income tax you have paid in India.
+In the case above, you can file for a tax credit in the United States of America for income tax you have paid in India.
 Similarly, India has DTAAs with several foreign countries.
 Depending on the provisions in place with the country of residence, you will be getting a tax break in one of the countries for tax paid to the other country.

 Now that you have a clear idea about when should an NRI file tax return, you have already won half your battle.
-In addition, you should also now have a thorough understanding about the NRI tax filing online procedure.
+In addition, you should also now have a thorough understanding of the NRI tax filing online procedure.
 The income tax rates for NRI in India income is the same as the rates that apply to any resident Indian.
 Now, you will have a clear idea about the NRI income tax rules.
 We hope this article has helped make all the procedures much clearer for you.